Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

-His face turned even more red.
+His face turned even redder.
 “And I thought she was dangerous with a gun…”

 I did laugh at that.
 “Hey, be glad she only used words.
-I’ve seen what she’s done to some other guys who got more friendly than she liked.”
+I’ve seen what she’s done to some other guys who got friendlier than she liked.”
 I paused.
 “I thought you were out last night anyway?”

 He shrugged.
 “I was.
 Then her husband called in the middle of the night.”